- Serves: 4 to 5

 Next, add the nutritional yeast, optional Indian black salt, turmeric and pepper and cook another 3 to 5 minutes.

 Right before serving, add the handful of fresh italian herbs.

 - January 8, 2014

-*Black salt is a sulfur rich salt that despite its name is greyer in color.
-Black salt is popular in Indian cooking, and once used has a very distinct sulphuric aroma.
+- Black salt is a sulfur-rich salt that despite its name is pinkish in color.
+Black salt is popular in Indian cooking, and once used has a distinct sulphuric aroma.
 For eggless cuisine, this salt is quite popular for scrambles and frittatas.

 I wasn't sure what to expect taste wise as I've never had scrambled tofu before but this was really, really yummy!
 I substituted in soy sauce as I didn't have any tamari, and should probably have put a little less salt in than I did, but it was still really great.
 I'll definitely be making this again.